-Simplify.
-Over the years, signage had devolved to a confusing mix of messages, typography and colors.
+·Simplify.
+Over the years, signage had devolved into a confusing mix of messages, typography, and colors.
 A new informational hierarchy clarifies the logic of the Midtown campus for first-time or infrequent visitors.

-Share Information.
-New logic requires that campus visitors receive correct information.
-Each entity has the necessary information to use this logic as they prepare pre-visit communications: printed materials, Websites, verbal instructions
+·Share Information.
+New logic requires that campus visitors receive the correct information.
+Each entity now uses this logic as they prepare pre-visit communications.